-Zolpidem works by affecting neurotransmitters in the brain.
+Ambien works by affecting neurotransmitters in the brain.
 Neurotransmitters act as chemical messengers; they carry, boost, and balance signals between neurons, or nerve cells, in the body.
-Special proteins, called receptors, are designed to bind to certain neurotransmitters in order to release a signal to the body, affecting thoughts and behavior.
+Individual proteins, called receptors, are designed to bind to certain neurotransmitters to release a message to the body, affecting thoughts and behavior.

-Ambien binds to certain receptors in order to slow brain activity.
+Ambien binds to specific receptors to slow brain activity.
 It is believed that the effects of zolpidem are mostly linked to GABA receptors, which primarily inhibit the activity of neurons.
-This slows and halts activity in certain parts of the brain.
+This slows and halts action in certain parts of the brain.

 This process is believed to cause lower activity levels in the parts of the brain responsible for processing thoughts.
-Ultimately, it helps individuals to slow their thoughts in order to fall asleep more easily.
+Ultimately, it helps individuals to slow their ideas to fall asleep more easily.

 Is Ambien Addictive or Habit-Forming?

-Drug manufacturers insist that when used properly, withdrawal symptoms from zolpidem will only be experienced by 1 percent of users.
-But zolpidem can easily be misused or abused, with recreational use or an “extra dose” becoming normal in users lives.
-Since users often desperately want to sleep, they may double up on doses if sleep still eludes them with standard use.
+Drug manufacturers insist that when appropriately used, withdrawal symptoms from zolpidem will only be experienced by 1 percent of users.
+But zolpidem can easily be misused or abused, with recreational use or an “extra dose” becoming normal in user’s lives.
+Since users often desperately want to sleep, they may double up on doses if sleep still eludes them with regular use.

 - REM sleep suppression (negatively impacting sleep quality)